Shea Butter Recipe 1

 Instructions:

-Melting the Base: In your double boiler, melt together the shea butter, olive oil, and beeswax.
-Stir continuously until they are completely melted and well combined.
+- Melting the Base: In your double boiler, melt together the shea butter, olive oil, and beeswax.
+Stir continuously until they are completely melted and well combined in this shea butter recipe.

-Whipping the Mixture: Let the mixture cool down to the point where it starts to thicken but is not fully solid.
-Using a hand mixer or stand mixer, whip the mixture until it becomes creamy and fluffy.
+- Whipping the Mixture: Let the mixture cool down to the point where it starts to thicken but is not fully solid.
+Using a hand mixer or stand mixer, whip the mixture until it becomes creamy and fluffy like in any good shea butter recipe.
 This might take about 10 minutes.

 Notes: